 In the Ignatian Pedagogy Series, participating faculty will form themselves more deeply in the connections between present-day research into student learning in higher education and the 450 year-old Ignatian pedagogical tradition.
 Through a series of workshops, coupled with short readings, follow-up class activities, and short reflection assignments, participating faculty will learn how Ignatian Pedagogy aligns with current research into student learning and how best to apply it to teaching their own disciplines.

-In Winter and Spring Quarters, a group of up to 15 faculty members will participate in a three-session module on a specific theme related to Ignatian Pedagogy.
+In Fall and Winter Quarters, groups of up to 24 faculty members will participate in a multi-session module on a specific theme related to Ignatian Pedagogy.

 The series is open to all SU faculty who are:

-Each module has 15 places available.
-Participants will be allowed to apply for more than one module in a year, but are not required to complete all modules on offer.
+Each module has 20–24 places available.
+Participants will be allowed to register for more than one module in a year, but are not required to complete all modules on offer.

 Each module in the series helps you: